 - Add the dry ingredients to the wet ingredients and whisk to combine.

 - Carefully fold in 1 cup blueberries.

-This post originally appeared on Watch Learn Eat on August 13, 2014.
+This post originally appeared on Watch Learn Eat on August 13, 2014 and was revised on June 4, 2019.
 It has been republished to reflect both recipe and photo revisions.
 Changes to the story were also made.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.